-As with any therapy, outdoor therapy should be done with the guidance of a licensed counselor.
-This isn’t to say you shouldn’t take nature hikes or spend time outdoors, but trying to treat yourself in any capacity has the potential to introduce risk.
+As with any therapy, mental health outdoor therapy should be done with the guidance of a licensed counselor.
+This isn’t to say you shouldn’t take hikes or spend time in nature without a counselor, but trying to treat yourself in any capacity has the potential to introduce risk.
 Additionally, it can be dangerous to go into some wilderness settings without expert supervision.

 There are many new therapy methods with exciting potential in the mental health treatment space.
 We’ve known for a long time that what works for one patient won’t necessarily be the same thing that works for another.
 In addition to outdoor and adventure therapies, exposure therapy, neurotherapy and other emerging modalities can offer treatment facilities a more broad range of options, increasing the odds that they can find solutions that work in any given case.

 If you or a loved one is struggling with your mental or behavioral health and conventional therapy isn’t working, you’re definitely not out of options.
 Contact FHE Health to speak with a mental health professional and learn more about the ways we can help you reach recovery.
 Call now (833) 591-1536.